williamouyang/okta.github.io/_source/_3rd_party_notices/Okta_SWA_IE.md

 ---
 layout: plain
-title: Okta S product
+title: Okta SWA IE product
 ---

-This document contains third party open source licenses and notices for the Okta S product.
+This document contains third party open source licenses and notices for the Okta SWA IE product.
 Certain licenses and notices may appear in other parts of the product in accordance with the applicable license requirements.